Thermometry Based on a Superconducting Qubit: Experimental details

-In the experiment we measured qubit relaxation and coherence times $\tau_1$ and $\tau_2$, and qubit effective temperature $T_\mathrm{eff}$, while controlling the temperature of the mixing chamber (MXC) stage of the dilution refrigerator.
-After a certain MXC stage temperature $T_\mathrm{MXC}$ was set, we waited for 10\,min for thermalization of the sample stage and then performed a series of measurements, consisting of five repetitions of the following measurement sequence: (i) measurement of the MXC stage temperature $T_\mathrm{MXC}$, (ii) population distribution measurement $x_i,\ y_j$, (iii) measurement of qubit relaxation time $\tau_1$, (iv) Ramsey oscillations measurement to get $\tau_2^R$ and $\omega_{ge}$ and (v) Hahn echo measurement with the decay time $\tau_2^E$.
+In the experiment we measured qubit energy relaxation and coherence times $\tau_1$ and $\tau_2$, and qubit effective temperature $T_\mathrm{eff}$, while controlling the temperature of the mixing chamber (MXC) stage of the dilution refrigerator.
+After a certain MXC stage temperature $T_\mathrm{MXC}$ was set, we waited for 10\,min for thermalization of the sample stage and then performed a series of measurements, consisting of five repetitions of the following measurement sequence: (i) measurement of the MXC stage temperature $T_\mathrm{MXC}$ using a standard RuOx thermometer, (ii) population distribution measurement $x_j,\ y_k$, (iii) measurement of qubit relaxation time $\tau_1$ in the qubit decay experiment, (iv) Ramsey oscillations measurement to get ``Ramsey coherence time'' $\tau_2^R$ and $\omega_{ge}$, and (v) Hahn echo measurement with the decay time $\tau_2^E$ (``echo coherence time'') \cite{Krantz_2019, Blais_2021}.
 Each of these iterations took approximately 5\,min.
 Qubit excitation pulses were applied via an AC drive antenna, and the readout pulses were sent through a waveguide.
-The measurement setup is shown in Fig.\,\ref{fig:setup}.
+The measurement setup is shown in the Appendix in Fig.\,\ref{fig:setup}.

-First we address the temperature dependence of the qubit decay time $\tau_1$, shown in Fig.\,\ref{fig:exp1}\,a.
-It stays almost constant in temperature range $20-150$\,mK.
-Higher than $T_\mathrm{MXC}\approx170\,$mK a noticeable effect of quasiparticle induced relaxation appears and already at $T_\mathrm{MXC}\approx250-270\,$mK decay time drops to below $0.5\,\mu$s, which is shorter than the readout pulse duration $\Delta t_\mathrm{RO}=1.5-2.0\,\mu$s and becomes comparable to the duration of $\pi$-pulse sequences used for the population measurements.
-To compare $\tau_1$ with theoretical prediction we use the quasiparticle relaxation model in Refs.\,\cite{Catelani_2011, Krause_2024} that gives the relaxation rate for a transmon as

-with the plasma frequency $\omega_p = \sqrt{8 E_J E_C}/\hbar$, equilibrium quasiparticle density $x_{qp} = \sqrt{2\pi k_B T/ \Delta}\,\exp\left(-\Delta/ k_B T\right)$, modified Bessel function of the second kind $K_0$ and the superconducting gap $\Delta$.
-Expression (\ref{eq:gamma_qp}) provides a good correspondence with the experimentally observed drop of $\tau_1$ at temperatures above 220\,mK for the gap value $\Delta_\mathrm{Al}/e = 180\,\mu\mathrm{V}$ (see Fig.\,\ref{fig:exp1}\,b).
-Thus, the sharp exponential drop of quasiparticle-induced suppression of $\tau_1$ restricts the measurement range for Al-based qubits using long pulse sequences.
-This is clearly demonstrated in the experimental data discussed below.
-Also there is a noticeable difference between the low-temperature behaviour of sample R4-I and samples R2-I and Q2-III.
-The relaxation rate, caused by the coupling to a thermal bath should be temperature dependent as $\gamma_1 = \gamma_1^0\left[2n(T)+1\right]$ (see Eqs.\,(\ref{eq:gamma1_2baths}), (\ref{eq:gamma1_many_baths})), which well agrees with the experimental data for samples R2-I and Q2-III.
-However, the relaxation time of sample R4-I appears to be independent of temperature.